dkarv/ha-lg-ess/reverse-engineering.md

 Pages found in the Android app, and pages linked from there.
 All with `[+]` were not checked yet.

-To view these, open e.g. view-source:https://<your lg ip>/system/index.html in your browser, ignore certificate warning, and save the result to send it to me.
+To view these, open e.g. view-source:https://LG.IP.ADD.RES/system/index.html in your browser, ignore certificate warning, and save the result to send it to me.

 ```
 /system/index.html